Hitler family: Earliest family members

 The first known beginning of the Hitler family is with Stefan Hiedler (born 1672) and Agnes Capeller, whose grandson Martin Hiedler (17 November 1762 – 10 January 1829) married Anna Maria Göschl (23 August 1760 – 7 December 1854).
 This couple had at least three children: Lorenz (1800–1861), Johann Georg (baptised 28 February 1792 – 9 February 1857), and Johann Nepomuk (19 March 1807 – 17 September 1888).
 Johann Georg was the stepfather of Alois Schicklgruber (later Hitler), who was Adolf Hitler's father, and Johann Nepomuk was the future Führer's maternal great-grandfather.
 There is no additional information about Lorenz Hiedler.
-The Hiedlers were from Spital, part of Weitra in Austria.
+The Hiedlers were from Spital, a part of Weitra in Austria.

 Johann Georg and Johann Nepomuk

 Brothers Johann Georg and Johann Nepomuk Hiedler are associated with Adolf Hitler in several ways, although the biological relationship is disputed.

-Johann Georg was legitimized and considered the officially accepted paternal grandfather of Hitler by Nazi Germany.
+Johann Georg was considered the officially accepted paternal grandfather of Hitler.
 Whether he was actually Hitler's biological paternal grandfather remains unknown.
 He married his first wife in 1824, but she died in childbirth five months later.
 In 1842, he married Maria Anna Schicklgruber (15 April 1795 – 7 January 1847) and became the legal stepfather to her illegitimate five-year-old son, Alois.